MWRuszczycky/pmgame/README.md

 ## Things to do

-* Improve the entry point to handle options.
 * Make the player die more gracefully.
 * Include an "about" screen with version information.
 * Improve level progression and maze layouts.